 - Throw a Party!
 Have a neighborhood BBQ and cook all that food now!

 - Can It!
-Even without regular electric power, if you have gas or even an outdoor propane station, you can can up those fruits, vegetables, and meats to save them.
+Even without regular electric power, if you have gas or even an outdoor propane station, can up those foods to save them.

-Rule of Thumb — if you still have a considerable amount of ice crystals, and the food temp is 40F or below, you’re good, and you can refreeze the food.
-You might have a change in quality for things like ice cream and frozen fruit, especially if they’re at the top of your freezer.
+Rule of Thumb -- if you still have a considerable amount of ice crystals, and the food temp is 40°F / 4°C or below, you can refreeze the food.
+You might have a change in quality, but the food is good.

-If the freezer is above 40F for more than two hours, don’t take a chance, throw it out.
+If the freezer is above 40°F / 4°C for more than two hours, don't take a chance, throw it out.
 This is where the freezer thermometer (like this one) is a great idea.
-When you open the door, you’ll get an immediate indication of the temperature of your freezer.
+When you open the door, you'll get an immediate indication of the temperature of your freezer.

 - Foods on top of your freezer may be affected more than those buried, so do a little checking top down for quality.